J-Haze/online-shop/README.md

 * Filter items by various categories, and price
 * Search for items using the searchbar
 * Click on items to visit the Product Detail Page and view specifics about the product
-* Easily accesible shopping cart where shopper can see their collection of items ready to purchase
+* Easily accessible shopping cart where shopper can see their collection of items ready to purchase
 * User authentication allows for user specific carts, purchase history, and admin privledges
 * Users with admin access can upload new products to the site, using the Upload Product Page
-* Shoppers can easily view thier purhcase history
+* Shoppers can easily view their purchase history
 * Demo Page displays a clothing store, but can easily be adapted to any type of product

 ### Built With: ###